When you don’t know: H2O!

 The beauty of balance.
-If you have oily skin, when you have completed your hydrating mist and hydrating serum, you may want to finish with a sebum balancing moisturizer…or, your skin may be nicely balanced without one.
+If you have oily skin, when you apply a good hydrating mist and hydrating serum, you have helped to calm over-active oil production.
+You may want to finish with a sebum balancing moisturizer…or, your skin may be nicely balanced without one.
 Either way, your skin will be more hydrated and therefore, more balanced.

 What hydration does for combination and normal skin:

 Dewier.
 Softer.
 Good?
 Yes!
-Normal and combination skin types are not left out of the hydration benefits!
+Normal and combination skin types are not excluded from the hydration benefits!
 Please enjoy your softer, dewier skin that is more balanced, healthier and less prone to showing signs of aging.
 Skin that is replete with both hydration (water) and moisture (oil) will look younger longer.